u39kun/ambari-grafana/README.md

 Install Grafana
 ---------------

 You can install Grafana on any host.
 It does not need to be co-located with Ambari Server.
+The only requirement is that it has network access to Ambari Server.

 Run the following command for CentOS/Red Hat: